amakhnev/localtest/README.md

 # About

 Localtest is a library for running local tests for SAP PI/PO java mappings and UDF.
 Add sources or jar file into your SAP PI java mapping project and you will be able to run it locally.
-UDFs are supported as well, see examples in project localtest-samples
+UDFs are supported as well, see examples in package com.interace.samples